Years in Which a Date Occurred on a Particular Day

 This "calls out" the years in which the date in column A is a Thursday.
 You could, if you prefer, simply forego adding column C and, instead, use filtering to show only those dates where the value in column B is 5 (Thursday).

-You can also use an array formula to find the information you desire.
+You can also use a cool little formula to find the information you desire.
 First, select five cells in any column you'd like.
 Then, type the following in the Formula bar:

 Now all you need to do is to create the named ranges MO (month), DA (day), and DW (day of week).
 As you change the values in these named ranges, the array formula updates the five cells to reflect the desired years.